-Freeze Frame and Active Cursor - Press any arrow on the 4-WAY Cursor Control key, and the screen will freeze and a cursor will be displayed.
+Press any arrow on the 4-WAY Cursor Control key, and the screen will freeze and a cursor will be displayed.
 Use the 4-WAY Cursor Control key to move the cursor over a sonar return, and the depth of the sonar return will be displayed in the cursor dialog box.

-The RTS Window[TM] continues to update in Freeze Frame.
+NOTE: In 2D Sonar Views, the RTS WindowTM continues to update in Freeze Frame.

 To return to a scrolling display and exit Freeze Frame, press the EXIT key.
-Freeze Frame is available in the Sonar, Split Sonar, and Sonar Zoom Views.
+Freeze Frame is available in the Sonar and Sonar Zoom Views.